TREEO solves three interrelated problems:

-(2) At present it is prohibitively expensive for smallholder farmers to enter the carbon market, as a result they lack the incentives to unlock their carbon potential by reforesting degraded land.
+(2) At present it is prohibitively expensive for farmers to enter the carbon market, as a result they lack the incentives to unlock their carbon potential by reforesting degraded land.

 (3) CDR buyers lack trust in nature-based CDR projects over concerns of insufficient monitoring and lack of transparency.

 TREEO is unique because we bring together technology, carbon methodology, best practice agroforestry, and long-standing experience in forest landscape restoration.

 Our technology focuses on the carbon equity of farmers explicitly.
 In the TREEO ecosystem, they become valuable asset holders.
 This is a group that most actors in the CDR ecosystem neglect, thereby missing out on the carbon potential of 500 million farmers worldwide.
 With TREEO, CDR becomes the profitable and reasonable activity to perform on degraded lands.

 Additionality is firmly rooted within TREEO.
 Currently, farmers lack incentives to use degraded areas in sustainable ways.
 Reforestation activities are not profitable per se.
 The only way to make these activities profitable in the long run and establish a sustainable business model for these areas, is through carbon finance: providing high-quality CDR from reforestation in exchange for pre-financing the activities.

 In addition, the TREEO app has a land survey function, which allows users to register their land areas.This way, we can determine specific conditions like soil type, terrain, land ownership status, and prior land use.
 Therefore, TREEO can assess whether the land is eligible for a carbon financed reforestation project and verify the additionality of tree planting.